Friday, December 30, 2016

 Aesthetics

 Throughout, the graphics are generally excellent with nicely detailed invaders and I especially liked the huge insects.
-Unless you take the time to play this game and collect the power-ups you might walk away thinking this is pretty lame with a sluggish framerate and slow.
-Well, come back and replay.
-Collect the power-ups and experience what this game has to offer.
-Finally, the End-Of-Level bosses are a brilliant example of just what cool pixel art looks like.
+Framerates are great but the game will appear sluggish without collecting power-ups.
+So, come back and properly play using the power-ups!!
+Finally, the End-Of-Level bosses are a fantastic example of cool pixel art.

 Oh no, now those pesky aliens are after cattle.
 I need burgers so shoot them down now!